ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 Stateless Reset Token:

-: A 128-bit value that will be used to for a stateless reset when the associated connection ID is used (see {{stateless-reset}}).
+: A 128-bit value that will be used for a stateless reset when the associated connection ID is used (see {{stateless-reset}}).

 An endpoint MUST NOT send this frame if it currently requires that its peer send